-So far we have seen few games developed there, also because betting on card games is less popular in those territories.
-However, everywhere else you like to prove that you are better than others, and in durak you want to do just that.
+So far, we have seen few games developed there, also because betting on card games is less prevalent in those territories.
+However, everywhere else, you like to prove that you are better than others, and in the dark, you want to do just that.

-It’s a game of defence and attack played with a French pack of cards.
+It’s a game of defense and attack played with a French pack of cards.
 It originated in the former Russian Empire and became very popular in the surrounding villages.

-Georgia, Estonia or Ukraine were some of the places where it had a greater impact, although it was in Poland that the fool came with great force.
+Georgia, Estonia, or Ukraine were places where it had a more significant impact, although Poland that the fool came with great force.

-From the twentieth century it spread to casinos in the Soviet Union, as it was a very amusing and good form of pastime.
-Not only for civilians, but also for soldiers fighting at the front.
+It spread to casinos in the Soviet Union from the twentieth century, as it was a very amusing and suitable form of pastime.
+Not only for civilians but also for soldiers fighting at the front.

-This game of attack and defense belongs to the same family of other very similar games such as bridge, mousse or French pinochle.
+This attack and defense game belongs to the same family of other similar games such as bridge, mousse, or French pinochle.
 It has also spawned new adapted versions in countries such as Finland.

 The aim of the game is to discard all the cards in as few moves as possible.
-In popular culture, it is more important not to lose than to win, as it is the latter that everyone laughs at and considers him or her a loser.
+In popular culture, it is more important not to lose than to win, as it is the latter that everyone laughs at and considers them a loser.

-In casinos, it is important because the first one wins more chips than the second one.
+In casinos, it is essential because the first one wins more chips than the second one.

 First of all, it should be noted that this game has various variations.
 The game usually involves between two and six players, the latter being the limit on the number of players betting.

-It can be played in pairs of two or trios of three, but more often in gambling halls it is played individually.
+It can be played in pairs of two or trios of three, but it is often played individually in gambling halls.
 You can also use a French or Spanish deck, depending on where the game is played.

-The most common game is played with the French deck, and it is this variant of the Durak’s rules that we are going to explain in this case.
+The most common game is played with the French deck, and it is this variant of Durak’s rules that we will explain in this case.

-Of all the cards there are some that need to be removed.
-Jokers are not used, nor are numbers from two to five.
-From sixes to aces all other cards are used, and the order of the cards is typical of most practices:
+Of all the cards, some need to be removed.
+Jokers are not used, nor are they numbered from two to five.
+From sixes to aces, all other cards are used, and the order of the cards is typical of most practices:

 After the first hand is dealt, the first card from the remaining deck is placed face up.
-The position will be opposite the deck position and will be placed under the deck so that players can see the number and suit.
-The suit of this card will be a trump card and it has a curious feature.
+The position will be opposite the deck position and placed under the deck to see the number and suit.
+The suit of this card will be a trump card, and it has a curious feature.

-The player who has the youngest trump card, in this case a six, can exchange it for the card that is revealed before the start of the turn.
-Even if the players draw and there are no other cards left on the table except this one, he can draw it and exchange it for his own.
+In this case, the player who has the youngest trump card, a six, can exchange it for the revealed card before the start of the turn.
+Even if the players draw and there are no other cards left on the table except this one, he can remove it and exchange it for his own.